insin/nwb/docs/guides/ReactComponents.md

 ?
 Do you want to create a UMD build? (y/N)
 ```

-A [UMD](https://github.com/umdjs/umd#umd-universal-module-definition) build will let people use your component via a global variable by dropping it into a `<script>` tag - this makes it easier to try without any build tooling in an HTML file, and in tools like [JS Bin](http://jsbin.com/) and [CodePen](https://codepen.io/).
+A [UMD](https://github.com/umdjs/umd#umd-universal-module-definition) build will let people use your module via a global variable by dropping it into a `<script>` tag - this makes it easier to try without any build tooling in an HTML file, and in tools like [JS Bin](http://jsbin.com/) and [CodePen](https://codepen.io/).

 Since nwb will handle the details of creating this for us and [npmcdn](https://npmcdn.com) will allow people to grab the UMD build once published to npm, let's type `y` and hit `Enter`: